-Word Description SATA Serial AT Attachment: serial-interface standard for hard disks.
-SBC Single Board Computer SB-TSI Side Band Temperature Sensor Interface SCI System Control Interrupt SPD Serial Presence Detect refers to serial EEPROM on DRAMs that has DRAM module configuration information SPI Serial Peripheral Interface standard for asynchronous serial data bus with Master-Slave devices Super I/O An integrated circuit, typically interfaced via the LPC bus that provides legacy PC I/O functions including PS2 keyboard and mouse ports, serial and parallel port (s), and a floppy interface SVI2 Serial VID Interface Rev 2 VR Voltage Regulator TMDS A digital Transition Minimized Differential signaling protocol between the graphics subsystem and display that is used for the DVI digital signals UMI Unified Media interface between APU and FCH VGA PC-AT video graphics adapter standard defined by IBM VID Voltage Identification '#' (hash) suffix to a signal name Indicates an active low signal.
-The signal is either true when it is at logic zero level (voltage close to 0 V) or the signal initiates actions on a high-to-low transition '\' (backslash) prefix to a signal name Indicates an active low signal.
-The signal is either true when it is at logic zero level (voltage close to 0 V) or the signal initiates actions on a high-to-low transition
+Word Description Super I/O An integrated circuit, typically interfaced via the LPC bus that provides legacy PC I/O functions including PS2 keyboard and mouse ports, serial and parallel port (s), and a floppy interface SVI2 Serial VID Interface Rev 2 VR Voltage Regulator A digital Transition Minimized Differential signaling protocol TMDS between the graphics subsystem and display that is used for the DVI digital signals UMI Unified Media interface between APU and FCH VGA PC-AT video graphics adapter standard defined by IBM VID Voltage Identification '#' (hash) suffix to a signal name Indicates an active low signal.
+The signal is either true when it is at logic zero level (voltage close to 0 V) or the signal initiates actions on a high-to-low transition '\' (backslash) Indicates an active low signal.
+The signal is either true when it is at prefix to a signal logic zero level (voltage close to 0 V) or the signal initiates actions on name a high-to-low transition